-This Precinct will provide a Public Transport Interchange for North Lakes and the wider community.
-This Precinct will also include landscaped open space in order to present a high quality interface between the transport function and the surrounding urban streetscape..
+This Precinct will provide P and R (Park and Ride Facility) for North Lakes and the wider community.
+This Precinct will also include landscaped areas in order to present a high quality interface between the transport function and the surrounding urban streetscape.